 - Don’t accept that what the medical professional is saying, is the gospel truth.
 They do make mistakes and don’t always admit when they don’t know or are out of their depth.

 - Don’t accept that because it happened to someone else, it will happen to you.
 (This is a tricky one though, so use discernment.
-Most times, I find myself listening closer to someone else’s experiences rather than to a doctor who dismisses it purely because it falls outside of their spectrum of knowledge).
+Most times, I find myself listening closely to someone else’s experiences rather than to a doctor who dismisses it purely because it falls outside of their spectrum of knowledge).

 - Don’t accept that because your symptoms fall slightly outside of the list of known signs and symptoms that it should be ignored.
 Rather, use this list as a guide.